The Q&A below is meant to help answer some of your basic questions, before we schedule a personal chat.

 As a personalized learning program, we pride ourselves in doing everything in a very personalized manner.
 That includes answering your questions and our Tours.

-We are truly a community of caring Coaching Teachers, staff, and families.
+What sets our program apart from others is that we are truly a community of caring teachers, staff and families.
 We all have one thing in mind: To make sure that your student is successful.
 Our staff works extremely hard to support you and to be your partner in education.
 We work together as a team, so we can support you along the way and on this journey.
 If you join our program, you will be working with a team of experts.
 All of our teachers are fully California credentialed.
-They are beyond passionate about what they do and many of them not only home-schooled their own students, but also have been at River Oaks since the program’s inception in 2010.
+They are beyond passionate about what they do and many of our teachers not only homeschooled their own students, but many of them have been at River Oaks since the program’s inception in 2010.
 It is our goal and our mission to support you and create a community for you.

 There is no cost to attend ROA.
 We are state funded just like any other public school.

 Since ROA is a charter school, we have several compliance requirements that we have to follow.
 Our charter renewal, funding and accreditations depend on your student and you helping us meet the following compliance requirements:

 Regular meetings with your coaching teacher: Your coaching teacher has to meet with you at least every 20 days.
 We prefer to meet more frequently though, especially if your student is in upper middle or high school.
 Most meetings can be in person or via Zoom/phone call.
 However, the coaching teacher will also ask you to meet in person, so we can continue to build our partnership in your child’s education.

 Attendance and work samples: Your coaching teacher will require you to keep attendance and submit regular and contemporaneous work samples.
 He/she will instruct you on how to submit that not only in a timely fashion, but also how and where.